VilleViktor/censority/README.md

 Added a small library for some spannish words (I do not know any spanish so i used google-translate to get that library started).

-So when do you want to censor language?
-Let's say you have a "serious" blogg and some of the readers are commenting in a bad way.
-This is a way to sort out those words.
-Or you maybe just hate some swear words in some language ( not quite there yet though).
-Or maybe doing a project for kids etc etc etc....

 ## How to use
 #### all();